Sudan, South Sudan to discuss rebel support next month

 Sudan accuses South Sudan of supporting rebels fighting in two states that border South Sudan.
 Juba denies supporting the rebels, known as the SPLM-North, and in turn accuses Khartoum of backing insurgents on its territory.

-The SPLM-North rebels were part of the southern insurgent army during the civil war but were left in Sudan after partition.
+The SPLM-North rebels were part of the southern insurgent army during the civil war but were left in Sudan with partition.

 Facing heavy pressure from the United Nations and African Union mediators, Sudan and South Sudan signed a raft of deals in September including one to pull back their armies from the border.
 Both sides say that step is needed to resume oil flows.